Kaamar.com

 When creating a new mosaic design, you will be asked for a grout colour.
 This makes no difference to the mosaic calculation, just affects the image created of the final mosaic - it can be changed later while viewing the mosaic design.

 Changing the grout colour can change the overall impact of a mosaic, and create interesting effects.
-The grout colours shown are indicative only - usually grout is not supplied with your mosaic, unless requested or the mosaic is supplied completed in "Ready to Hang" format.
+The grout colours shown are indicative only - usually grout is not supplied with your mosaic, unless requested or the mosaic is supplied completed in "Framed Mosaic Wall Art" format.

 Featured Mosaic Designs